damather/Metal/README.md

 }
 ```

-After trigger the IssueMetalTokensFlow flow, hop to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Alice's hash) and clientrequestid to view the flow result
+Upon triggering the IssueMetalTokensFlow flow, go to `GET /flow/{holdingidentityshorthash}/{clientrequestid}` and enter the short hash(Alice's hash) and clientrequestid to view the flow result

 ## Step 2: List the metal state